STAFF & BOARD

 “My passion for contemporary craft has influenced my curiosity of how we experience art & design.
 I pursue this question in DATMA’s approach to exhibitions- making our projects accessible to all and part of the every day.”

-INTERIM EXHIBITIONS & EDUCATION MANAGER: Matt Moyer Bell
+EXHIBITIONS & EDUCATION MANAGER: Leslie Condon

 STUDIO & SAFETY SPECIALIST: Fallon Navarro